-The aim in this playthrough is to as much of these game as possible in about two months, ending on 21 January.
+The aim in this playthrough is to complete as much of these games as possible in about two months, ending on 21 January.
 Instead of milestones, we encourage you to play at your own pace–but please keep us updated about your thoughts and progress as you play these three games.
 That will help to sustain our discussion, and will motivate others to join in and play along at their own pace.

 Please join in with us and comment about your experience!
 The playthrough time frame is intended to allow anyone and everyone to participate, regardless of speed of play or familiarity with the games.
 Comment and tell your friends!